 Colors and Markings

 These tetras do well in a community tank.
-Good tankmates are other tetras, rainbowfish, barbs, larger rasboras, and danios.
+Good tankmates are other tetras, rainbowfish, barbs, danios and the larger rasboras.
 Most peaceful bottom dwellers will also make good tankmates.

-Vegetables should be offered regularly to bring out the best of its color and appearance.
+Vegetables should be offered regularly to bring out their best colors and appearance.
 Spinach is a great choice for this fish.
 This tetra prefers to eat multiple times a day.
 Offer only what they can consume in three minutes or less with multiple feedings per day.

-Once spawning has occurred, remove the mating pair, as they will consume the eggs and hatching fry.
+Once spawning has occurred, remove the mating pair, as they will consume both the eggs and hatching fry.
 The eggs will hatch one to two days after they are laid.
-Initially, feed the fry commercially prepared fry foods, then freshly hatched brine shrimp, and eventually finely crushed flake foods.
+Initially, feed the fry commercially prepared fry foods; then offer freshly hatched brine shrimp, and eventually finely crushed flake foods.

 More Pet Fish Breeds and Further Research

-If red eye tetras appeal to you, and you are interested in some compatible fish for your aquarium, read up on:
+If redeye tetras appeal to you, and if you are interested in some compatible fish for your aquarium, read up on:

 Check out additional fish species profiles for more information on other freshwater fish.